When index is unusable on table, it prevents the updating/inserting of new data

 Partition columns must be a subset of primary key columns

-Therefore the solution is to make the partitionned column part of the primary key. the solution is something like this :
+To make the partitionned column part of the primary key , do something like this:

 ALTER TABLE MY_TABLE DROP CONSTRAINT TABLE_PK;

 ALTER TABLE MY_TABLE ADD CONSTRAINT TABLE_PK PRIMARY KEY (ID, MY_TABLE_DATE) USING INDEX LOCAL TABLESPACE tab_p_specified_space;

 Unfortunately this modification of the partitioned table did not fix the problem either.

 In order to fix unusable indexes I used the command “UPDATE INDEXES” suggested by this article https://docs.oracle.com/database/121/VLDBG/GUID-1D59BD49-CD86-4BFE-9099-D3B8D7FD932A.htm#VLDBG1122

 “UPDATE INDEXES” will rebuild the indexes after the command DROP PARTITION is executed.